open-cluster-management-io/policy-collection/deploy/README.md

 You must meet the following prerequisites before you deploy policies with the script:

-- Your `oc` or `kubectl` CLI must be configured and able to access the cluster that you want to deploy.
+- Your `oc` or `kubectl` CLI must be configured and able to access the cluster to which you want to deploy.
-- You must have an existing cluster namespace  for the cluster that you select to deploy.
+- You must have an existing cluster namespace on the cluster to which you select to deploy.

-View the following example on how to use the script:
+View the following guidance on how to use the script (all parameters are optional--any parameters not provided will use the defaults specified):

 ```
 Usage: